-The General page is also automatically updated with the number of appointments that have been created in Halaxy for the patient.
+The Appointments Overview section displays the number of appointments that have been created in Halaxy for the patient.
 You can hover over the total number of appointments listed to see more detail, including the number of appointments attended and cancelled.

-You can also see the date of the last appointment as well as the the date of the next appointment booked.
-Click the icon next to the appointment to see the appointment in the calendar.
+You can also see the date of the last appointment and the next appointment booked.
+Click the icons under the dates to see the appointment in the calendar, view the reminder activity or view the invoice for the appointment.
 You can hover over the appointment listed to see more detail, including which practitioner the patient's appointment is with.

 You can also see and edit the patient's fee balance and deposit history.
 The patient's fee balance treats any deposits and payments made as credits and any overdue invoices as debits.
 If an invoice does not have a due date set, it is considered as owing.
 Written-off fees are not included.

 You can invite a patient (or their family member) to join the patient portal by clicking the Invite to the portal link under their name.

 After they accept the invitation with their unique link, they can access their Halaxy patient portal, which allows them track their appointments, pay their invoices, search for and save a list of their practitioners, and track their health.

 If a patient has individual reminder preferences set up that are different to the default reminder settings, they will be displayed on the General page of the patient profile.

 If you have added contacts to a patient's profile with reminders enabled, you can see which contacts are set to receive reminders.